janFiOpelito/blockchain-developer-bootcamp-final-project/README.md

 Choice of 1 NFT

     The clustering visualisation will be display on screen, the user will have the ability to restrict it by selecting a price range.
-    The prices, the numerous and the scores of the NFTs will be displayed when the mouse will be on an NFT.
+    The price, the numero and the score of one NFTs will be displayed when the mouse will be on that NFT.
     Distinctive signs will be apply on the NFTs free to purchase, the ones sell between the selected period and the others.
     The future prices will be display as figures for specific clusters.